MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-on-aro.md

 1. The offer must be deployed in an empty resource group.
 In the **Resource group** field, select **Create new** and fill in a value for the resource group.
 Because resource groups must be unique within a subscription, pick a unique name.
 An easy way to have unique names is to use a combination of your initials, today's date, and some identifier.
 For example, *libertyrg20221227*.

 1. Under **Instance details**, select the region for the deployment.
-For a list of Azure regions how and where OpenShift operate, see [Regions for Red Hat OpenShift 4.x on Azure](https://azure.microsoft.com/explore/global-infrastructure/products-by-region/?products=openshift&regions=all).
+For a list of Azure regions how and where OpenShift operates, see [Regions for Red Hat OpenShift 4.x on Azure](https://azure.microsoft.com/explore/global-infrastructure/products-by-region/?products=openshift&regions=all).

 The following steps show you how to fill out **Configure cluster** pane.